-(ii) Purchase of Raw Materials Type I and/or Repair Materials from the Anhua Group
+- (a) Transactions A and B - (i) Purchase of Raw Materials Type I and/or Repair Materials from Anhua, Anyang Yongjin and/or Guolong Logistics

-When the Jiutian Group and/or Anyang Jiulong purchases raw materials under Raw Materials Type I (that is, liquid ammonia, methanol, nitrogen and carbon dioxide) which are readily available in the market or Repair Materials from the Anhua Group, two other quotations from unrelated third parties will be obtained for comparison to ensure that such Recurrent IPTs are conducted on normal commercial terms and are not prejudicial to the interests of the Company and its minority shareholders.
-The purchase price for these raw materials and the Repair Materials shall not be higher than the most competitive price offered by two other unrelated third parties, and all pertinent factors, including but not limited to quality, specifications and requirements, duration of contracts, reliability in delivery and track record will be taken into consideration.
-In addition, the credit terms obtained from the Anhua Group shall not be less favourable than those obtained from unrelated third parties.
+When Jiutian Group purchases Raw Materials Type I which are readily available in the market and/or Repair Materials from Anhua, Anyang Yongjin and/or Guolong Logistics, two other quotations from unrelated third parties will be obtained for comparison to ensure that such Recurrent IPTs are conducted on normal commercial terms and are not prejudicial to the interests of the Company and its minority shareholders.
+The purchase price for Raw Materials Type I and/or the Repair Materials shall not be higher than the most competitive price offered by two other unrelated third parties, and all pertinent factors, including but not limited to quality, specifications and requirements, duration of contracts, reliability in delivery and track record will be taken into consideration.
+In addition, the credit terms obtained from Anhua, Anyang Yongjin and/or Guolong Logistics shall not be less favourable than those obtained from unrelated third parties.

-(iii) Purchase of Raw Materials Type II from the Anhua Group
+(ii) Purchase of Raw Materials Type II from Anhua, Anyang Yongjin and Guolong Logistics

-When the Jiutian Group and/or Anyang Jiulong purchases raw materials under Raw Materials Type II (that is, liquid coal gas, oxygen, clean water, desalinated water, recycled water and instrument air) from the Anhua Group whereby it is not practicable to transact with unrelated third parties, the Jiutian Group and/or Anyang Jiulong uses the Technical Cost Conversion Formulae or the Production Cost Method to ensure that the prices of the said raw materials are reasonable and are not prejudicial to the interests of the Company and its minority shareholders.
+When Jiutian Group purchases Raw Materials Type II from Anhua, Anyang Yongjin and/ or Guolong Logistics whereby it is not practicable to transact with unrelated third parties, Jiutian Group and/or Anyang Jiulong uses the Technical Cost Conversion Formulae or the Production Cost Method to ensure that the prices of Raw Materials Type II are reasonable and are not prejudicial to the interests of the Company and its minority shareholders.

-When purchasing liquid coal gas, oxygen and instrument air from the Anhua Group, the Jiutian Group uses the relevant Technical Cost Conversion Formula in arriving at the prices of such raw materials.
+When purchasing liquid coal gas, oxygen and instrument air from Anhua, Anyang Yongjin and/or Guolong Logistics, Jiutian Group uses the relevant Technical Cost Conversion Formula in arriving at the prices of such raw materials.

-When purchasing clean water, desalinated water and recycled water from the Anhua Group, the Jiutian Group and/or Anyang Jiulong uses the Production Cost Method to arrive at the prices of such raw materials.
+When purchasing clean water, desalinated water and recycled water from Anhua, Anyang Yongjin and/or Guolong Logistics, Jiutian Group and/or Anyang Jiulong uses the Production Cost Method to arrive at the prices of such raw materials.

-In purchasing raw materials which involves the use of the Production Cost Method, the local finance team (which includes the Vice Head of Finance) of the Jiutian Group and/ or Anyang Jiulong will request for the costing report from the Anhua Group and reviews the key component costs of the raw materials.
-As all of the Jiutian Group, Anyang Jiulong and the Anhua Group are in related businesses, the Jiutian Group and/or Anyang Jiulong is able to review and determine whether the production cost of the Anhua Group for the aforesaid raw materials are reasonable.
-This ensures that the prices quoted by the Anhua Group are reasonable and are of a markup of 5% of the unit production cost of the Anhua Group.
-The Anhua Group pays approximately 5% tax on sale of raw materials to the Jiutian Group and/or Anyang Jiulong and the 5% markup is to cover the tax that is payable by the Anhua Group to the PRC authorities.
+In purchasing raw materials which involves the use of the Production Cost Method, the Group Financial Controller of Jiutian Group will request for the costing report from Anhua, Anyang Yongjin and Guolong Logistics and reviews the key component costs of the raw materials.
+As all of Jiutian Group and Anhua, Anyang Yongjin and Guolong Logistics are in related businesses, Jiutian Group is able to review and determine whether the production cost of Anhua, Anyang Yongjin and Guolong Logistics for the aforesaid raw materials are reasonable.
+This ensures that the prices quoted by Anhua, Anyang Yongjin and Guolong Logistics are reasonable and are of a markup of 5% of the unit production cost of Anhua, Anyang Yongjin and Guolong Logistics.
+Anhua, Anyang Yongjin and Guolong Logistics pays approximately 5% tax on sale of raw materials to Jiutian Group and the 5% markup is to cover the tax that is payable by Anhua, Anyang Yongjin and Guolong Logistics to the PRC authorities.